 In Free-Run mode, the DPLL synthesizes clocks based on the system clock (crystal oscillator) and has no influence from a current or a previous input clock.
-See the DPLL_0.DPLL_MODE and SYS_DPLL.SYS_DPLL_MODE bit fields.

 Combo mode can be used with Free-Run mode.
-In this case, the input clock of the combo master affects the combo slave's free-Run frequency (for more information, see [Combo Mode](#)).
+In this case, the input clock of the combo master affects the combo slave's free-Run frequency.
+For more information, see [Combo Mode](#).